 Renditions are also required of utility companies, railroads, and pipelines.
-Utility companies, wind farms, railroads, pipelines and minerals are valued by Pritchard & Abbott, Inc., a professional appraisal company headquartered in Fort Worth.
+Utility companies, wind farms, railroads, pipelines and minerals are valued by Pritchard & Abbott, Inc., (P&A) a professional appraisal company headquartered in Fort Worth.

 Maps have been developed for years that show ownership lines for all real estate.
-These maps are stored digitally using software provided by BIS.
-The updates of property splits indicated by deeds and surveys are done by BIS.
-The maps are available to the public through the website of the District.
+These maps are stored digitally using software provided by P&A. The updates of property splits indicated by deeds and surveys are done by P&A. The maps are available to the public through the website of the District.

-(2) Identifying and updating relevant characteristics of each property in the appraisal records;

-For 2019, all of the parcels in the San Saba ISD area will be updated by personal inspection.
+(2) Identifying and updating relevant characteristics of each property in the appraisal records; For 2025, all of the parcels in the San Saba ISD area will be updated by personal inspection.
 The appraisers drive to neighborhoods within the towns and rural areas of San Saba County and gather data about each home, commercial business, or vacant land tract in the designated area.
 The appraisers drive from property to property noting the condition of the property and observing and noting any changes to the property since the previous year's inspection.
 Pictures are captured regularly.
 Those pictures are stored in the CAMA software and assist the appraiser in making value decisions when he or she returns to the office.
-Other data stored in the CAMA system includes an exterior sketch of the improvement which allows the computer system to calculate square footage for the various areas of the building, and components within the building such as bathrooms, fireplaces, air conditioning, type of roof, type of exterior, etc. Cherokee ISD area will be inspected in 2020 using the same process as noted above.
+Other data stored in the CAMA system includes an exterior sketch of the improvement which allows the computer system to calculate square footage for the various areas of the building, and components within the building such as bathrooms, fireplaces, air conditioning, type of roof, type of exterior, etc. Cherokee ISD area will be inspected in 2026 and Richland Springs ISD area will be inspected in 2027 using the same process as noted above.